wgross/json-fs/README.md

 - 0.2.0:
   - Set-Item: replaces all value properties, doesn't touch child properties
   - New-Item: like Set-Item, only value properties are created
+- 0.3.0:
+  - Support for Get-/Set-/Clear-Content cmdlets using JSON text added
+  - fs item have and underlying type 'JsonFsItem' having a property 'Name'
+  - defualt table type for 'JsonFsItem'

 ## Features to come